ClementRepository/TerraformforAbsoluteBeginners/Project 8 Virtual Machines/Virtual Machine.md

 - stop nginx
 - remove nginx from your instance

-_Note: See nginx_install.sh_ afterwards to see an example.
+_Note: See nginx_install.sh afterwards to see an example of the bash script._